-The Six-Prong Solitaire
+Leon Mege Six-Prong Tulip Solitaire

-Gestalt Principle of Visual Perception
+Gestalt Principle of Visual Perception In Action

 Jewelers use prong placement to refine or correct a diamond’s perceived shape.
 For instance, moving prongs toward the tips of an oval diamond makes it look more slender.
 Four double prongs will make a small round diamond appear cushion-shaped, while six prongs will emphasize its round shape.